-3.10.
+3.11.
 Should I use DES, Blowfish, or MD5 passwords and how do I specify which form my users receive?

 FreeBSD uses SHA512 by default.
 DES passwords are still available for backwards compatibility with operating systems that still use the less secure password format.
 FreeBSD also supports the Blowfish and MD5 password formats.
-Which password format to use for new passwords is controlled by the passwd\format login capability in /etc/login.conf, which takes values of des, blf (if these are available) or md5.
+Which password format to use for new passwords is controlled by the passwd_format login capability in /etc/login.conf, which takes values of des, blf (if these are available) or md5.
 See the login.conf(5) manual page for more information about login capabilities.

-3.11.
+3.12.
 What are the limits for FFS file systems?

 For FFS file systems, the largest file system is practically limited by the amount of memory required to fsck(8) the file system. fsck(8) requires one bit per fragment, which with the default fragment size of 4 KB equates to 32 MB of memory per TB of disk.
-This does mean that on architectures which limit userland processes to 2 GB (e.g., i386TM), the maximum fsck(8)'able filesystem is ~60 TB.
+This does mean that on architectures which limit userland processes to 2 GB (e.g., $i386^{TM}$), the maximum fsck(8)'able filesystem is ~60 TB.

-If there was not a fsck(8) memory limit the maximum filesystem size would be 2 $^{64}$ (blocks) \ 32 KB $\Rightarrow$ 16 Exa \ 32 KB $\Rightarrow$ 512 ZettaBytes.
+If there was not a fsck(8) memory limit the maximum filesystem size would be 2 6 64 (blocks) 32 KB \Rightarrow 16 Exa 32 KB \Rightarrow 512 ZettaBytes.

 The maximum size of a single FFS file is approximately 2 PB with the default block size of 32 KB.
 Each 32 KB block can point to 4096 blocks.
-With triple indirect blocks, the calculation is 32 KB \ 12 + 32 KB \ 4096 + 32 KB \ 4096^2 + 32 KB \ 4096^3.
-Increasing the block size to 64 KB will increase the max file size by a factor of 16.
+With triple indirect blocks, the calculation is 32 KB $12 + 32 \times 4096 + 32 \times 4$

-3.12.
+3.13.
 Why do I get an error message, readin failed after compiling and booting a new kernel?